The John Allen interview – Crags 8, 1977

 - Monday 25th May 2020

-Legendary climber, John Allen, who died recently in a climbing accident (news here), was interviewed by Geoff Birtles in December 1976.
-It was just before John emigrated to New Zealand.
-It was featured in Crags issue 8 and Geoff has kindly allowed Climber to reproduce it.
+This interview by Geoff Birtles was recorded in December 1976, before John Allen, who recently died in a climbing accident (here) emigrated to New Zealand.
+It was featured in Crags issue 8 and Geoff has allowed Climber to reproduce it here:

 Routes like Profit of Doom, Hairless Heart, London Wall and Old Friends will remain as his own lasting contribution to the new era.